 Once you have asked yourself who you want to be, try to become that person by setting goals.

 For example, you want to become a stronger person and regain your self-confidence.
-Being a strong person can mean having strength, having more muscles, being able to push yourself beyond your limits, etc. The solution may be to start exercising, find out what activities are available near your home (sports clubs, gyms), you can suggest to friends to go for a walk once a week, and finally you can also do sports sessions at home (many options are possible even without any equipment, fore more advice check our Pinterest).
+Being a strong person can mean having strength, having more muscles, being able to push yourself beyond your limits, etc. The solution may be to start exercising, find out what activities are available near your home (sports clubs, gyms), you can suggest to friends to go for a walk once a week, and finally you can also do sports sessions at home (many options are possible even without any equipment).

 Here is another example: you want to adopt a more ecological lifestyle.
 You can choose to change the way you consume, whether it be in terms of food, clothing, waste reduction or the way you travel.
 For example, you can choose to buy your fruits and vegetables at markets or from local producers.
 You can also choose to buy in bulk to reduce your waste.